lorenzomodotti/DPMMShortVolatility/README.md

 ### Theoretical Framework & Methodology

-To mitigate tail risk while collecting volatility premium, the proposed rule-based strategy executes a trade only if there is a high probability of being in a normal market regime, and a large enough edge on the volatility premium.
+To mitigate tail risk while collecting volatility premium, the proposed rule-based strategy executes a trade only if the market is not in a fear regime and the volatility premium has a large enough edge to offset costs.

 #### DPMM
 To identify latent market regimes, the framework employs a non-parametric Bayesian approach to cluster implied volatility smiles.